idlesign/gitfilesplit/README.rst

 Under the hood it will create several branches in which source file is moved to target locations.
-After that octopus merge of these branches will be performed.
+After that octopus merge of these branches will be performed and temporary branches removed.

 Requirements